pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 ```

 If you've ever written
-- a struct method
-- a function which takes references
+- a function which takes or returns references
-- a function which returns references
+- a struct method which takes or returns references
 - a generic function
 - a trait object (more on this later)
 - a closure (more on this later)